Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 Method 8: SAF double-booking hack

 This method is rarely discussed online.
-It is a grey area and could be patched at any time.
+It is a gray area and could be patched at any time.
 Use at your own risk.

 How it works

-- Both contributions are processed and earn XP separately
+- Every paid contribution is processed and earns XP separately

-Reported results: up to 4x SAF contribution on 1 flight via different country sites.
+Results from my own bookings and the FlyerTalk thread: up to 4 separate SAF contributions on one flight via different country sites.
 The XP is credited after the flight, just like regular SAF XP.

 Method 9: Air France Carte d'Abonnement

 The Air France Carte d'Abonnement is a discount card for Air France flights.
-Lesser known: upon purchase or renewal you receive 20 XP.
-You do not need to fly to earn it.
+Less well known: upon purchase or renewal you receive 20 XP and bonus miles.
+You do not need to fly to earn them.

-- XP: 20 XP upon purchase, sometimes 30 XP during promotions
+- XP: 20 XP upon purchase or renewal

 Method 10: donate miles to charities

-Via the Flying Blue donation page you can donate miles to 20+ charities.
+Via the Flying Blue donation page you can donate miles to 20+ charities (22 listed in July 2026).
 In return you receive XP.

 - Credit: instant